Updated 21 May 2018

 We may use the information we obtain from your use of our cookies for the following purposes:

-- to improve the website’s usability;
+- Improve the website’s usability

-- to analyse the use of our website;
+- Analyse the use of our website

-- in the administration of this website;
+- In the administration of this website.

 When you use our website, you may also be sent third party cookies.